genesys/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/date-and-time.md

 title: Datestamp
 parent: UI Customization
 grand_parent: Chat Configuration
-permalink: /docs/chat-configuration/ui-customization/date_and_time/
+permalink: /docs/chat-configuration/ui-customization/date-and-time
 nav_order: 8
 ---

-# Datestamp
+# Datestamp {{site.data.vars.need-work}}
 {: .no_toc }

 ## Table of contents
 {: .no_toc .text-delta }

-1. TOC
+- TOC
 {:toc}

 ---

-# Date & Time
+## Overview
+...

 ## How to customize chat date and time display

 In the chat there are 2 main time related elements: